Core inflation: Weighted median

-The Median CPI is usually higher than the trimmed figures for both PCE and CPI.
+The median inflation is derived from arranging the changes in price levels at specific item level specifications, then the cumulative weight influence is computed wherein the price change exactly located at the 50th percentile is reported as median core inflation.
+In the US, the median core inflation is usually higher than the trimmed core inflation figures (both PCE and CPI).
 The Cleveland Federal Reserve computes a Median CPI and a 16% trimmed mean CPI.
 There also is a median PCE, but it is not widely used as a predictor of inflation.